kasenetz/hbcd-docs/docs/data_access.md

 </div>
 </p>

-HBCD data is publicly shared with all researchers at research institutions who are approved via the individual or investigator-led group Data Use Agreement/Certification (DUC) process.
+HBCD data is publicly shared with all researchers associated with an NIH-recognized research institution via the individual or investigator-led group NBDC Data Use Agreement/Certification (DUC) process, which governs data use for both the ABCD and HBCD studies.
 The DUC outlines rules that must be followed for data use and is signed electronically by both the submitter and the Institutional Signing Officer at their institution.
 Public access to release data is conducted through the [NIH Brain Development Cohort (NBCD) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.
+Before you begin the DUC process, please identify an authorized signatory official at your institution.

 Once you have an account and have logged into the Lasso Informatics platform, please follow these steps to request access to the data.